 I've been managing complex issues with meat for quite some time now, and I've learned that keeping it fresh is crucial for my own health.
-One of the best ways to do that is by using freezer bags, and using them properly, whether sorting fresh meat or cooked.
+One of the best ways to do that is by using the best freezer bags, and using them properly, whether sorting fresh meat or cooked.

 This particular type of freezer bags is great because they were created specifically to protect your meat from getting freezer burn and to keep bacteria out, so that the meat stays safe to eat.
 The very first thing to consider when going freezer bag hunting is the material your bags are made of.